George Anastasios Magalios: New York, 1997–1998

 After receiving his master's degree Magalios moved to New York in 1998 to pursue a PhD in cultural theory at the New School for Social Research.
 He dropped out during the first day of classes after experiencing an epiphany on the streets of Greenwich Village.
 The vision was one of a life of art-making instead of a life of teaching and writing about art.
 It would prove to be a life-altering moment that allowed Magalios to fully embrace the art practice fully as a way of life rather than a way of theory.

 New York would also prove to be an important home for George Magalios as he often mentions the importance of seeing so many important exhibitions and works by his heroes first hand.
 The Robert Rauschenberg retrospective at the Guggenheim Museum in 1997 and the Matisse collection at the Museum of Modern art are two examples frequently cited as poignant discoveries.

 Pittsburgh, 1998–2005

 In 1998 George A. Magalios began studies in the MFA program at Carnegie Mellon University’s School of Art, upon a recommendation from Arthur Kroker, a former professor at Concordia University.
 While at Carnegie Mellon he met Bill Kofmehl and began a series of performance and installation works that explored concepts such as hunting, nature, and technology's influence on perception.

 It was in Pittsburgh where the artist further refined The Fall Line series of paintings and completed a separate, yet related, group of works called "Ground Palette Details", that were pictorial riffs of the ground palette form.
 The time in Pittsburgh was filled with wild experimentation for George Magalios.
 It included forays into video art, digital media, and stand-up comedy.

+Lake Worth, 2006-2020

+In 2006 George Magalios began a 14-year sabbatical and research and development stay in Lake Worth, FL.
+This period saw the artist participate in and attend several exhibitions, performances, and other events within and around the temporary art world.
+It was in this time, during his research into the particle physics of transcendental aesthetics that he began collecting work by other artists.

+As part of this sabbatical, Magalios built a darkroom with equipment purchased from Jerome Rubin, a prominent photographer in Delray Beach, Florida.
+This darkroom would be the foundation for George Magalios's experiments in black and white film photography and printing techniques ranging from the use of contact prints for negative/positive photos to utilizing filters in unconventional ways to create extremely high contrast photographs that gave the figures in the works the appearance of marble sculptures from ancient Greece.